How to file an Oregon annual report

 Filing fees

-Oregon charges the same whether you file online or by paper, and foreign entities pay nearly three times what domestic ones do.
+Oregon charges the same whether you file online or by paper.
 The Secretary of State collects payment at the end of the online process, so have your credit or debit card ready when you submit.
+Fee amounts are set by ORS 56.140 and the Business Registry fee schedule.

-Note: Assumed business name renewals are separate from annual reports and cost $50 every 2 years.
+Note: Assumed business name renewals are separate from annual reports and cost $50 every two years.
+The renewal obligation is established by ORS Chapter 648; fees are set by ORS 56.140 and the Business Registry fee schedule.

 Required information